Title. Double click me.

 "Now that the Polynesian islands have been smothered in concrete and turned into aircraft carriers solidly anchored in the southern seas, when the whole of Asia is beginning to look like a dingy suburb, when shanty-towns are spreading across Africa, when civil and military aircraft blight the primeval innocence of the American and Melanesian forests even before destroying their virginity, what else can the so-called escapism of traveling do than confront us with the more unfortunate aspects of our history?"

-But while wading through the cultural flotsam and jetsom—the stuff of evidence that amasses at the geographical and cultural "choke-hold" points of borders, tribes, castes, and classes, intensified by the global surveillance and security states, Azlan has already persisted against the burdensome memory of those glaring, lingering acts of inhumanity that have so frequently distinguished the 20th century—and which continue to rear their Gorgon heads in brazen defiance of the artist's constancy, his fidelity to the "hunt" for traces of cast-off, displaced, missed and misread signs and indicators, perhaps not always knowing why he continues (in the face of so much resistance), but feeling, knowing, that he must, regardless.
+But while wading through the cultural flotsam and jetsom—the stuff of evidence that amasses at the geographical and cultural "choke-hold" points of borders, tribal regions, castes, and classes—intensified by the global surveillance and security states, Azlan persists against the burdensome memory of those glaring, lingering acts of inhumanity that have so frequently distinguished the 20th century, and which continue to rear their Gorgon heads in brazen defiance of the artist's constancy.
+His fidelity to the "hunt" for traces of cast-off, displaced, missed and misread signs and indicators, perhaps not always knowing why he continues in the face of so much resistance, but feeling, knowing, that he must, regardless, he continues.

 "the thing I came for:

 the wreck and not the story of the wreck

 the thing itself and not the myth

 worn by salt and sway into this threadbare beauty